 As a manufacturer, the Group's lifeline lies in its supply chain.
 In order to make it sustainable and strong, we will transform it into a robust materials purchasing system that can respond to rapid changes in the market, society, and the environment, while ensuring co-existence and mutual prosperity with our suppliers.
 We will also address various social

-imperatives, such as the reduction of GHG (greenhouse gas) emissions in Scope 3, the handling of hazardous substances, and human rights issues.
+imperatives, such as the reduction of GHG (greenhouse gas) emissions in Scope 3, the management of chemical substances, and respect for human rights.

 TOKYO KEIKI Group Sustainable Materials Procurement Policy